thakares/nx9-dns-server/README.md

 ## How to Create `DNSSEC_KEY_FILE`

 To enable DNSSEC for `nx9-dns-server`, you need to generate a DNSSEC key pair and provide the public key file to the server via the `DNSSEC_KEY_FILE` environment variable.
-Here’s how you can do it using [BIND’s dnssec-keygen tool](https://bind9.readthedocs.io/en/latest/reference.html#dnssec-keygen):
+Here's how you can do it using [BIND's dnssec-keygen tool](https://bind9.readthedocs.io/en/latest/reference.html#dnssec-keygen):

 ### 1. Install `dnssec-keygen`